nplab/ETSI-SCTP-Conformance-Testsuite/sctp-imh-tests/README.md

 # Status of the Invalid Message Handling Tests

-The following table show the current status of the Implementation.
+The following table show the current status of the implementation.
 Once the implementation is completed, the implementation specific columns will be removed.

 | Name                                                                                                                                                           | Implemented  | Finalized   | OS specific | Result FreeBSD  | Result Linux |
 |:---------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------:|:-----------:|:-----------:|:---------------:|:------------:|